Countly/countly-mcp-server/README.md

 ### Events
 - **`events_create`** - Define event with metadata and configuration
-- **`events_segments`** - List all events and their segments, including internal Countly events with exact database structure
+- **`events_list`** - List all events and their segments, including internal Countly events with exact database structure
 - **`get_events_data`** - Basic events data tool.
 If event is provided, shows breakdown of that event per time bucket.
 If event is not provided, shows all events total data for the period.
 For segmenting events by segments, you will need to use the drill tool.

 ### Dashboard User Management